andreww5au/PaSD-client/README.md

 Errors resulting from a multi-register write would have a function code of 0x90, and the relevant exception code.

+**Note – the Modbus packet size limit means that a maximum of 125 registers can be written with a single function 0x10 call.**

 ## SMARTbox register map

+SMARTboxes have Modbus addresses in the range 1-30, set by a pair of digital rotary switches on the box.
 The SMARTbox registers are divided into two blocks of contiguous addresses.
 The first block (starting at register 1) contains all of the values that need to be polled at regular intervals (mostly read-only registers).
 The second block (starting at register 1001) contains configuration data written by the MCCS after power-up, and does not need to be read after that.

 ### Polled registers: